DataDog/integrations-core/kyverno/README.md

 # (...)
 ```

+To collect metrics from each Kyverno controller the above pod annotations can be applied to each Kyverno controller pod.
 Example pod annotations for the Reports controller:

 ```yaml
 # Deployed using a basic Helm chart